Donating is simple and safe

 A new projector will cost over £31,000.
 It will have a lifespan of at least five years, during which time we will run over 800 screenings for patients and families like Molly and Amanda.
 That means a donation of £38.75 will fund an entire screening and project a shining light for up to 89 people like Molly.

-Please give £38.75, today, and if we raise £5,000 from people like you, our corporate partners will donate £1,000 each.
-Together, we can raise enough funds to buy a new projector.
+Thanks to the support of people like you, we have now raised our match-funding target of £5,000 and our corporate partners will donate towards our appeal.
+But it will cost over £31,000 to buy a new projector so we still need your help.
+Please give £38.75, today, and together we can raise enough funds to buy a new projector.
 Together, we can make sure that MediCinema will always be there to project a shining light for Molly.